 Sewing machine needles go blunt over time, but many of us neglect to renew them regularly, so they quickly lose their ability to pierce fabric.
 Fortunately, there is a simple method for keeping your sewing machine needles sharp.
 Drop the old needle in a small cup filled with water, and place it in a dishwasher.
 The dishwasher will quickly dry the needle and help remove the mineral deposits that can build up inside a needle.

 Depending on the amount of water in the needle, a dishwasher rinse will suffice.
-If you notice a buildup inside your needle, you can use a damp cloth to wipe it clean, but be careful not to soak the needle.
+If you notice a buildup inside your needle, you can use a damp cloth to clean it, but be careful not to soak it.

 How To Work Sewing Machine Bobbin?

-There are two types of bobbins to work with when using a sewing machine.
+There are two types of bobbins when using a sewing machine.
 One type of bobbin has a metal frame that can be seen through the sewing machine case.
-These are used to hold the thread that the sewing machine pulls through the needle.
+These hold the thread that the sewing machine pulls through the needle.

 The other type of bobbin is a bobbin made of plastic.
-These are commonly called bobbin cases because they snap onto the sewing machine case to hold the bobbins.
+These are called bobbin cases because they snap onto the sewing machine to hold the bobbins.

 Can You Use A Sewing Machine Without A Pedal?